openworm/owmeta/tests/README.md

   functionality to modules to allow outside objects to parameterize their behavior
 * DataIntegrityTest.py - Integration tests that read from the database and ensure that basic queries have expected answers, as a way to keep data quality high.
-* DataObjectTestToo.py
-* DataTest.py
+* DatabaseBackendTest.py - Integration tests that ensure basic functioning of the database backend and connection
 * ExampleRunnerTest.py
 * integration_test.py
 * PintTest.py